-The carefully preserved remains of Fairbrook Mill fringe part of today's equestrian trail which follows paths alongside the historic Mill Street Houses, the old chimney, the mills' former weirs and mill races as well as through belts of arable land, woodland and alongside the ancient spa at Gortnaclode.
+The carefully preserved remains of Fairbrook Mill fringe part of today's equestrian trail, which follows paths alongside the historic Mill Street Houses and old chimney before cutting through arable land, woodland and alongside the ancient spa at Gortnaclode.

 Milly at Cullenagh Stables